-Dr. Dement taught a hugely popular Stanford University course on sleep and dreams which consistently draws 400-500 students per class "This is something I've been wanting to do for a long time, and SleepQuest presents a unique opportunity to realize this goal," said Dr. Dement.
+Dr. Dement taught a hugely popular Stanford University course on sleep and dreams which consistently draws 400-500 students per class "This is something I've wanted to do for a long time, and SleepQuest presents a unique opportunity to realize this goal," said Dr. Dement.
 "They do an outstanding job of educating their patients and I want to translate that to a larger program that reaches the general public nationally", he added.

 Koenigsberg related, "Dr. Dement brings a wealth of expertise and passion for sleep medicine to SleepQuest, and we share mutual goals in our concerns for people with Obstructive Sleep Apnea (OSA)."
 OSA is a sleep disorder that affects about 30 million Americans.
-It occurs in 24% of middle aged men and 9% of middle aged women according to the April 1993 issue of the New England Journal of Medicine.
+It occurs in 24% of middle-aged men and 9% of middle-aged women according to the April 1993 issue of the New England Journal of Medicine.

 "OSA causes people to snore loudly and stop breathing for short periods of time while sleeping.
 This causes severe sleep deprivation and extreme daytime sleepiness.
 OSA is a major factor in increased highway accidents and lost job productivity.
 It is also associated with other health risks like heart disease and high blood pressure" Koenigsberg said.

-SleepQuest, Inc., founded in 1994, is based Redwood City, California with separate field offices serving the entire San Francisco Bay Area and the Central Valley.
+SleepQuest, Inc., founded in 1994, is based in Redwood City, California with separate field offices serving the entire San Francisco Bay Area and the Central Valley.
 SleepQuest provides a complete range of sleep care services in the convenience of the patient's home.

-Their innovative "Continuum of Care" program includes testing, treatment, education and follow-up, and represents significant cost-savings over traditional hospital and home-care treatment programs.
-They specialize in CPAP (Continuous Positive Airway Pressure) therapy which relieves OSA symptoms and restores quality of life and health for sleep-deprived individuals.
+Their innovative "Continuum of Care" program includes testing, treatment, education and follow-up, and represents significant cost-savings over the traditional hospital and home-care treatment programs.
+They specialize in CPAP (Continuous Positive Airway Pressure) therapy which relieves OSA symptoms and restores the quality of life and health for sleep-deprived individuals.

 SleepQuest provides sleep care services and programs for major insurance companies, healthcare organizations, corporations and physician groups.
 Corporate Headquarters: 702 Marshall Street, Suite 520 Redwood City, CA 94063 800-813-8358 650-365-6492 www.sleepquest.com